asharafulahmed/Calculator/README.md

 ### Windows

-Download `calc.exe` and run the application.
+Download `calculator.exe` and run the application.